Beautiful Lakes in Pakistan

 1. Ansoo Lake

-Ansoo lake is one of the top lakes in Pakistan.
+Ansoo Lake is one of the top lakes in Pakistan.
 It is in Kaghan Valley in the Mansehra District of Khyber Pakhtunkhwa, Pakistan.
 It is touted as one of the biggest lakes in Pakistan, situated in the Himalayas Range.
 Malika Peak, the highest peak in Kaghan Valley, is near the lake.
 The lake’s shape is due to its immersion in a teardrop state.
 Ansoo means “teardrop” in Urdu, and the Lake’s Arabic name is ملیك اناو.
 The Pakistan Air Force pilots who discovered it in 1993 were flying at a relatively low altitude over the area.

 2. Attabad Lake